-4.1 Powers and Duties
+2. Powers and Duties

-- 4.1.1 The Council is required to process applications for persons and bodies' resident / operating in their administrative area for the following: - a) For children taking part in performances requiring a licence as defined under the relevant legislation. - b) For children engaged in activities of paid sport and/ or modelling. - c) For chaperones who undertake supervision of children under the performance licensing framework. - d) For children requiring a work permit as detailed under the relevant legislation.

-- 4.1.2 The Council is also responsible for undertaking inspections and carrying out any appropriate enforcement action for the activities detailed at 4.1.1 that occur within its boundaries.
-The Council can also consider enforcement action against persons who have been granted a licence by the Council that applies to activities taking place outside of the borough. - 4.1.3 Undertaking these duties will entail information sharing with relevant agencies including service areas of the Council itself; the Police and other Local Authorities.
+- 2.1.
+The Council is required to process applications for persons and bodies' resident / operating in their administrative area for the following: - a) For children taking part in performances requiring a licence as defined under the relevant legislation. - b) For children engaged in activities of paid sport and/ or modelling. - c) For chaperones who undertake supervision of children under the performance licensing framework. - d) For children requiring a work permit as detailed under the relevant legislation. - 2.2.
+The Council is also responsible for undertaking inspections and carrying out any appropriate enforcement action for the activities detailed at 4.1 that occur within its boundaries.
+The Council can also consider enforcement action against persons who have been granted a licence by the Council that applies to activities taking place outside of the borough.